 Additionally, birds that have been exposed to oil may have lasting negative effects on their reproductive systems as reported by the National Wildlife Federation.

 In 2011, an oil spill off of Nightingale Island in the South Atlantic ocean devastated a population of 200,000 rockhopper penguins, nearly half of the world’s population.
 For some, there is a “happy” ending to an oil spill, when the healthier ones are returned to the sea.

-Penguins feed almost exclusively on fish, and when their food source is already limited by climate change, overfishing exacerbates the problem.
-According to About.com, this problem also effects the younger generation, “Many chicks starve as well, when parent penguins need to hunt further away to find enough food but are unable to return to the nest quickly enough to sustain their offspring.”
+Penguins feed almost exclusively on fish, and when their food source is already limited by Climate change, overfishing exacerbates the problem.
+According to About.com, this problem also affects the younger generation, “Many chicks starve as well, when parent penguins need to hunt further away to find enough food but are unable to return to the nest quickly enough to sustain their offspring.”

 What you can do: The best way to fight overfishing is to not sustain the industry by choosing not to eat fish and seafood.
 Learn more about the overall effects of overfishing in our article on the topic.

 According to PBS Nature, “All 17 species of penguins are legally protected from egg collecting and hunting, although illegal egg harvesting still occurs.”